skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

 ```

 ## Next steps
-- Doing the same by using Python .
+- Doing the same by using Python.
+- Generalize POST and DELETE by using an entity passed from command line.